Juniper/contrail-controller/specs/fw_security_enhancements.md

 #### Analytics
 Given tag SQL where clause and select clause, analytics should give out objects.
 Query may contain labels also, whereas labels will have different operators.
-Examples: User might want to know ... list of VMIs where ’site == USA and deployment == Production' list of VMIs where ’site == USA and deployment == Production has <label name>’ Given tag SQL where clause and select clause, analytics should give out flows.
+Examples: User might want to know ... list of VMIs where ’site == USA and deployment == Production'.

+Given VN/tag(s) and/or security policy-rule SQL where clause and select clause, analytics should give out bytes/packets on a per-remote tag-id/VN/prefix basis.

 #### Control node
 Control node passes the tags along with route updates to agents and other control nodes.